springcomp/self-hosted-simplelogin/README.md

 Create a **MX record** that points `mydomain.com.` to `app.mydomain.com.` with priority 10.

-To verify if the DNS works, the following command
+To verify if the DNS works, the following command:

 ```bash
 dig @1.1.1.1 mydomain.com mx